Thought Leadership Reports

 This information can help new commercial vehicle professionals and even us more experienced professionals deal with the transformational changes in technology taking place in the industry today.

-NACFE has been fortunate to have three Buckendale winners: Dave Schaller, director of audience engagement, in 2006; Rick Mihelic, director of emerging technologies, in 2016; and Mike Roeth, executive director, in 2020.
+NACFE has been fortunate to have three Buckendale winners: Dave Schaller, audience engagement director, in 2006; Rick Mihelic, emerging technologies director, in 2016; and Mike Roeth, executive director, in 2020.

 This report provides insights on defining the term production to help demystify it for industry, fleets, regulators, the public, and researchers.
 A core factor differentiating how the term is used relates to levels of risk acceptance.